EmanuelMaximov/tic-tac-toe/README.md

 ## What is next?

--Adding an option to choose Noughts (O) to start the game
+- Adding an option to choose Noughts (O) to start the game

--Adding an option to choose computer's difficulty level
+- Adding an option to choose computer's difficulty level

--Adding an effect when someone wins
+- Adding an effect when someone wins

--Adding an AI with Neural Network that predicts the probability to win for every square on the board and picks the one with the highest probability
+- Adding an AI with Neural Network that predicts the probability to win for every square on the board and picks the one with the highest probability